School Counselor Resources

 - Dual Enrollment (College Credit Plus)

-- Schedule a Student Visit
+- Schedule a Student Visit (in-person)

-- Schedule a Group Visit
+- Schedule a Student Visit (virtual)

 Ohio University has adopted a test-optional pathway for admission to the Athens campus for freshman applicants.
 All applicants, including test-optional applicants, will be eligible to be considered for University benefits, including direct admission to academic programs, merit-based scholarships, and honors and scholars programs.
 Applicants may submit test scores (ACT or SAT) if interested in having them considered.